 Don’t worry so much about minimizing your product’s manufacturing cost in the early days (assuming you know you can eventually achieve profitability).
 Instead, focus on minimizing how much money it costs to get your product to market.

-With these tips you’re well on your way to getting your product to market faster and saving a significant amount of money while doing it.Finally, don't forget to download your free PDF: The Ultimate Guide to Develop Your New Electronic Hardware Product.
+With these tips you’re well on your way to getting your product to market faster and saving a significant amount of money while doing it.Finally, don't forget to download your free PDF: Ultimate Guide to Develop and Sell Your New Electronic Hardware Product.
 You will also receive my weekly newsletter where I share premium content not available on my blog.

 Other content you may like: